BenjyC/Docker-Einstein-4YP/README.md

-# Dockerised Einstein
+# Docker Einstein

+Einstein is the script correction system used inside DCU that takes uploaded programming scripts and executes them against predefined test case to judge correctness.

-The aim of this project is to rebuild the Einstein automated script correction utility with Docker technology.
+The aim of this project is to rebuild the Einstein utility with Docker technology.

-The project will set up a new Einstein system built with Docker with a revised version of the original automated marker script.
+The project will set up a new Einstein system built with Docker with a new extensible version of the marker script.

-The system will use a dockerfile to create a generic image that can be fed credentials for any server.
+The system will use a Dockerfile to create a generic image that can be fed credentials for any server.

-Docker Image of the system should be deployable within or outside DCU as a containerised application.
+Docker Image of the system should be deployable within or outside DCU as a containerised application, with no external dependencies or installations required.

 ---